jaimindp/Twitter_Activated_Crypto_Trading_Bot/README.md

 - Fully implement Binance (lower taker/maker fees - 0.01% compared to Krakens 0.26%) (done)
 - Trade logging json mechanism
 - Verify working on BTC
-- Reduce latency between tweet and trade from 3s to <1s
+- Reduce latency between tweet and trade from 2s to < 1s
+	- Look at streaming twitter rather than querying every second
-- Get a list of accounts to follow
+- Get a list of accounts to follow and trade ideas
+- Retweets vs. Tweets
 - Test for multiple other cryptos/alt coins
+	- Test when ticker symbols are reversed
+- Implement for any alt coin if listed on an exchange
 - Mechanism for pulling out of all positions
 - Limit orders
+	- Trailing stop losses
-- Implement sentiment feature for size of position or whether to short (potentially object detection)
+- Implement sentiment feature
+	- For size of position
+	- Shorting
+- Look at interpreting images (CV for text extraction, object detection on memes)

 ## Notes